dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Boot**: Settings for boot screen \(leave as-is unless you know what you're doing\)
 * **HibernateMode**: None
-   * Best to avoid hibernation with hackintoshes all together
+   * Best to avoid hibernation with Hackintoshes all together
 * **HideSelf**: YES
    * Hides the EFI partition as a boot option in OC's boot picker
 * **PollAppleHotKeys**: NO
-   * Allows you to use Apple's hot keys during boot, depending on the firmware you may need to use UsbKbDxe.efi instead of OpenCore's builtin support.
+   * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use UsbKbDxe.efi instead of OpenCore's builtin support.
 Do note that if you can select anything in OC's picker, disabling this option can help.
 Popular commands:
       * `Cmd+V`: Enables verbose
       * `Cmd+Opt+P+R`: Cleans NVRAM
       * `Cmd+R`: Boots Recovery partition
-      * `Cmd+S`: Boot in Singleuser mode
+      * `Cmd+S`: Boot in Single-user mode
-      * `Option/Alt`: Shows boot picker when `ShowPicker` set to `NO`, alternative is `ESC` key
+      * `Option/Alt`: Shows boot picker when `ShowPicker` set to `NO`, an alternative is `ESC` key
 * **Timeout**: `5`
    * This sets how long OpenCore will wait until it automatically boots from the default selection
 * **ShowPicker**: YES
    * Shows OpenCore's UI, needed for seeing your available drives or set to NO to follow default option
 * **UsePicker**: YES
    * Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.